Christmas Makers Market Nov 23 - Dec 22

 Perks!
 Finally the fun part!

-- Each vendor will be invited to participate in an opening event on the night of Monday April 30th, highlighting you, where you can meet local makers, social media personalities and influencers—the ones who can take your business big places with a single post!
+Each vendor will be invited to participate in an opening event the entire day of November 23, highlighting you, where you can meet local makers, social media personalities and influencers—the ones who can take your business big places with a single post!

-- A hoppin’, boppin’ party with food, drinks, music, giveaways, swag, and exclusive first-chance shopping where attendees (and you!) can purchase all products for 10% off—all on us!
+This hoppin’, boppin’ all-day party will include exclusive first-chance shopping where attendees (and you!) can purchase all products for 10% off—all on us!
 (The 10% will come out of our commission, not your sales.
 Phew!)

 *This agreement is subject to change without notice.
 We’re kinda whimsical.
 Please check this site for updates.